G4CiO/Mobile-Robot-LAB-1/README.md

    - Each sensor update is performed sequentially based on availability.
    - The Kalman gain \( K \) is computed for each update.
    - The state \( x \) and covariance \( P \) are updated accordingly.

+## Conclusion
+This EKF fusion strategy effectively combines data from multiple odometry sources, GPS, and IMU.
+The fusion framework is designed to maximize state estimation accuracy while ensuring real-time performance.
+By structuring the observation models correctly, we ensure that each sensor contributes optimally to the final state estimation.

 ## Meaning of Q and R
 1. Q (Process Noise Covariance)
 - Represents uncertainty or inaccuracies in the system model.